satyakig/CPSC471/README.md

     ionic serve

-## To install all npm modules in package.json, ALWAYS and ONLY use:
+## To install all npm libraries in package.json, ALWAYS and ONLY use:
 npm install -E

-## To install a NEW specfic package use:
+## To install a NEW specfic library use:
-npm install --save [package name]           # for the latest version npm install --save [package name@version]   # for a specific version
+npm install --save [library name]           # for the latest version npm install --save [library name@version]   # for a specific version

 ## To run app with live-reload a.k.a to view the changes you made to the code as you are editing it: